jim pattiz filming at acadia national park

 Bass Harbor Head Lighthouse

 The most photographed lighthouse in Maine and one of the most photographed in the country.
-It’s on the quiet side of the island and most visitors never make it over there.
+It’s on the quiet side of the island and most folks never make it over there because it’s a 30-minute drive from Bar Harbor.
 The viewpoint is a short walk down some steep rocks and the sunset views are incredible.
+The lighthouse perched on the cliff with the ocean stretching to the horizon and the last light of the day turning everything amber is a shot worth chasing.

 The Stars

 Acadia was designated an International Dark Sky Park and on clear nights the stargazing is remarkable.
+This is one of the darkest spots on the eastern seaboard, which makes sense when you realize there’s nothing between you and the open Atlantic.
 The Milky Way over the ocean from Sand Beach on a clear September night is one of my top experiences in any park.
+I’ve shot the Milky Way from dozens of locations across the country and Acadia’s combination of dark skies and compelling foreground subjects (the lighthouse, the rocky coast, the granite cliffs) puts it in elite company.

 So Is Acadia Overrated?